Stephen A. Baldi

 Farmers Restaurant Group

 Part of our Farmers Restaurant Group family since we opened our doors in 2008, Paris arrived ready to jump right in at Founding Farmers DC.
 With experience working in hospitality since age 14 and after attending the University of Maryland, Paris made her mark from day one.
-Whether serving up our award-winning cocktails as a bartender, working on our busy service floors, heading up our front of house, and now as general manager, Paris has proven to be a steady force and integral part of our team.
-She has a remarkable ease with staff and guests alike, showing up time and again with her can-do attitude and great work ethic.
+Whether serving up our award-winning cocktails as a bartender, working on our busy service floors, heading up our front of house, as general manager, and now providing operational support across our restaurants, Paris has proven to be a steady force and integral part of our team.

-“One of the most important aspects of being a general manager,” says Paris, “is balancing the needs of the business with the needs of my people.
+“One of the most important aspects of working in the hospitality industry,” says Paris, “is balancing the needs of the business with the needs of our people.
 Making sure the team feels happy and appreciated every day is always my end goal, as I believe a positive environment transfers into a welcoming, consistent experience for our guests, and one where they want to come back to again and again.”

-It is a lofty goal, but since the start, we have watched Paris steadily deliver exceptional hospitality and achieve excellence for our team and for our business.
-We have no doubt that Paris will keep working to perfect that balance.
+We have watched Paris steadily deliver this exceptional hospitality and achieve excellence for our team and for our business as a general manager, and we are thrilled to have her supporting human resources and operations to help us keep working to perfect that balance across all our restaurants.

 Farmers Restaurant Group